huypham102110/Carbon-Emission-Analysis/README.md

 | Capital Goods                                    | 7391.77     |
 | Materials                                        | 3208.86     |

+Conclusion:
+Electrical Equipment and Machinery leads in emissions, primarily due to large-scale industrial production.
+Automobiles & Components follow, showing how transportation remains a major emitter.

 ### 4. What are the companies with the highest contribution to carbon emissions?
 ```sql
 SELECT companies.company_name, SUM(product_emissions.carbon_footprint_pcf) AS total_PCF